molundb/molundb.github.io/about/index.md

 ### _Biography_

-Hello, I'm Martin! 👋 I'm a software engineer passionate about using technology to create positive change.
+I'm a software engineer passionate about using technology to create positive change.
 I was born and raised in Sweden but have had the privilege of also calling Ireland, China, and Germany home, embracing diverse cultures, languages and experiences along the way.

-- Double Master's in Computer Science
-- Specialized in Android and Flutter development
+I have a master's degree in Computer Science and am specialized in Android and Flutter development.
-- Committed to utilizing technology for a better world

 ### _Interests_